nettyrnp/go-rest/README.md

 * `POST /u2/users`: creates a new user
 * `DELETE /u2/users/<id>`: deletes a user [NB: available only for users with role `admin`]

-Now in the Terminal run the following commands (or use Postman etc):
+Now in a separate Terminal run the following commands (or use Postman etc):

 ```shell
 # authenticate as user via: POST /u2/auth